 Your child might need your help to contact a professional.

-You could encourage your child to visit her GP, who might be able to refer her to an adolescent psychologist.
-Your child could also talk over her worries with the school counsellor – school counsellors have specialist training in child and adolescent mental health.
+You could encourage your child to visit the GP, who might be able to refer him to an adolescent psychologist.
+Your child could also talk over his worries with the school counsellor – school counsellors have specialist training in child and adolescent mental health.
 Spiritual leaders or elders and youth workers (if your child goes to a local youth centre) can also help.